 In the Philosophical and Scientific Courses two units at least must be of one language.
 Not less than a full unit in the beginning of any language will be accepted toward this requirement.

-For statement of prerequisite entrance requirements for the several major elective courses see page 51.
+For statement of prerequisite entrance requirements for the several major elective courses see pages 51 and 52.

 ELECTIVE SUBJECTS.